Zachary Elbouzedi: International career

 Elbouzedi has represented the Republic of Ireland at youth international level.
 He remains eligible to play for the Libya national football team due to his father being Libyan and has been contacted about representing Libya but has always stated he only ever wanted to play for the Republic of Ireland.
-Elbouzedi was capped at under 21 level for the first time in 2019 and was selected for the 2019 Toulon Tournament.
+Elbouzedi was capped at under 21 level for the first time in 2019 and was selected for their squad for the 2019 Toulon Tournament.

 Personal life

 Elbouzedi was born in Dublin to a Libyan father and an Irish mother.